 When the blood flow decreases, less oxygen reaches our skin cells.
 This means that the skin cells begin to die and pressure sores form in their place.

-Air mattresses help to prevent this from ever occurring in the first place.
+Air mattresses are designed to prevent pressure sores from occurring in the first place.
 They are often referred to as anti-decubitus mattresses.

-By using different motions and patterns, the air actually stops pressure build-ups from happening.
+By using different motions and patterns, the air flow actually stops the build-up of pressure taking place.
 Consequently, this slows down any pressure injuries taking hold and promotes better circulation in vulnerable areas of the body.

 Air mattresses can provide pressure relief or pressure redistribution.

 People who are bedbound, or spend a lot of time sat down and are unable to adjust their positioning are most at risk of developing pressure injuries.
 Additionally, elderly people are at risk because their skin is more fragile, and can break down faster.

 Pressure relief in air mattresses specifically targets high-pressure parts of the body and reduces the amount of pressure in those sections.
 For example, you may find that someone feels a lot of pressure on their shoulder blades, calves, and elbows when laid in bed; the air mattress can be configured to have less air (and therefore less pressure) in sections where the shoulder blades, calves, and elbows lay.